 "The patient is now frozen with dry ice, -79°C., and will soon be stored in liquid nitrogen, -196°C., when a cryocapsule is supplied by Cryo-Care Equipment Corporation of Phoenix, Arizona.
 He will be kept frozen indefinitely until such time as medical science may be able to cure cancer, any freezing damage that may have occurred, and perhaps old age as well.

-There are various companies which offer to cryogenically freeze an individual after death.
-At this stage they can only freeze someone who has been declared legally dead.
-Their aim to is to one day be able to extend this to terminally ill patients.
+There are various companies that offer to cryogenically freeze an individual after death.
+At this stage, they can only freeze someone who has been declared legally dead.
+Their aim is to one day be able to extend this to terminally ill patients.
 In researching the Alcor company which offers this service, they use life insurance policies to fund this suspension.
 This cost ranges from $80 - $100k.
 Not all insurers cover this option and there is also a yearly membership fee to be paid.

 You can choose to have your whole body frozen or you can have your brain frozen.
-The plain for your brain would be for it to be implanted into the head of a donor body.
+The plan for your brain would be for it to be implanted into the head of a donor body.
 Freezing the brain is more popular with people that had disabilities in life where they suffered from a form of paralysis.
 A lot of scientists have argued that the freezing process has irreversible effects on the brain and this would not be a success.
 In 2016, scientists behind this movement claimed to have performed the first successful head transplant on a monkey.
 They believe that they will be ready for a human subject in 2020 with many who have volunteered.
 It is thought that if this is successful, it will change the world and how we perceive the afterlife.

 "In a few months we will sever a body from a head in an unprecedented medical procedure.
 In this phase, there is no life activity, not in the brain, not anywhere else in the body.